 All staff play a role in the pastoral support of our pupils.
-Class teachers and TAs work collaboratively to put in timely support for pupils are supported in class through class adaption and intervention.
-However for those that may require further support, Easebourne has a dedicated team that support our pupils who might require long or short term additional pastoral intervention.
+However for those that may require further support, Easebourne has a dedicated team that support our pupils who might require long or short term additional pastoral support.

 The pastoral Team comprises of: